 Petting a cat’s body is a slightly different experience.
 Unlike petting your cat’s head, there is only one direction to go with the body.

-Gently stroke your cat with an open hand, from their shoulders to the base of their tail.
+Stroke your cat with an open hand, from her shoulders to the base of her tail.
 If your cat purrs, apply a little more pressure.
-Never go too hard, though.
+Never stroke her too hard, though.

 - Flicking and swishing of the tail